verb + -ing

 Gerunds as a subject:

-- Speaking English can help graduates get a high paying job.
+- Speaking English can help graduates get high paying jobs.

 - Helping others is a value shared by most cultures.